mvmjacobs/SomeStuff/ai_context.md

 ### Use Case Pattern

 The use case pattern is implemented in the `Application/UseCases` directory.
 Each use case has its own folder containing an interface and an implementation.
+This pattern now uses the `ItemDto` for data transfer.

 -   `Application/UseCases/GetItems`: Example of a use case to retrieve items.
 -   `Application/UseCases/CreateItem`: Example of a use case to create an item.